 Design maturityDeveloping a mature Australian design industry

-Some comments have criticised AGDA for not championing design and making the point that these type of projects should go to Australian design agencies.
+Some comments criticised AGDA for not championing design and making the point that these type of projects should go to Australian design agencies.
 I agree with this criticism but I also acknowledge, that like governments, we only get what we are prepared to support.
 If AGDA is at fault then the whole design industry is at fault.

 If you look at the US and UK you will see very strong design associations; Design Management Institute (DMI), Design Business Association (DBA), UK Design Council.
 The latter is government funded while the others are supported by members.
 However I doubt that Australian design agencies would be prepared to pay the fees that support the DMI and DBA.
 The fees we pay AGDA will never allow it to successfully champion design in Australia.